Pilot Projects

 What opportunities do you get as an internship provider?

-- You get a qualified international intern to work on your research project
+As an internship provider, you get a qualified international intern to work on your research project which will help you to:

 Accelerate your research